 Test Reports: Test reports shall be in compliance with Test Report Requirements Procedure (ES-

 025) or equivalent and submitted to the evaluation service agency for generation of evaluation reports.
-Required and optional items to be included in the test reports are found in Table 1.
+Required and optional items to be included in the test reports are found in Table 1 of this criteria.

 Test Product Requirements: Steel roof and wall components provided for tests under this Evaluation Criteria shall be representative of typical production and correlated by the testing laboratory or accredited inspection agency to the product specifications.